Have you ever found yourself noticing things like these?

 - A helpful explanation of Inclusive Excellence: “Making Excellence Inclusive” (Association of American Colleges & Universities, 2017)

 - What does Inclusive Excellence mean for The University of Arizona?
-Have a look at the Mission, Goals and Philosophy of our Office for Diversity and Inclusive Excellence (ODIEx).
+Have a look at the UA's diversity and inclusion website.

 - Instructional example: In the first week of classes you engage your students in a conversation about inclusive name and pronoun use; ground rules for interaction and discussion in person and online; criteria for participation that are based on the learning preferences of the class participants; and available resources for students on campus.